EstellaHumanoids/Humanoid-Robot/designs/Neck/V01/README.md

 👉 When combined with the **Spine module**, it completes the natural **S-shape curvature** of the human spine, ensuring anatomically accurate motion.

 ## 📂 Files
-- `_Neck Assembly.step` — main CAD design of the neck mechanism.
+- `STEP/_Neck Assembly.step` — main CAD design of the neck mechanism.

 ## 🔄 Other Formats
 To save repository space, only **STEP files** are uploaded here.